conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 </div>
 <br>
 It will list the profiles using a `conan profile list` command and then use `conan profile show` with the selected profile to obtain the required information.
-For this type of functionality to work correctly, I recommend maintaining a proper order when naming your Conan profiles.
+For this type of functionality to work correctly, we recommend maintaining a proper order when naming your Conan profiles.

 ### Create new packages